FilipusDev/iacarus/README.md

 `ssh-keygen -t ed25519 -f <whatever-you-set-on_SSH_HOME_PATH>/key-name -C "comment-to-identify-the-key"`

-2. if not, you could use one of your ssh keys.
+2. If not, you could use one of your ssh keys.

 ```env
 SSH_KEY_PATH=$SSH_HOME_PATH/key-name